P7-33/APi.BROWMINER/README.md

 | **Non-commercial or academic** | Key is not needed         | Key is required, up to 100% discount |
 | **Commercial**                 | Key is required           | Key is required, up to 10% discount  |

-**Our Premium API plans are available here: https://.com//plans, please [contact us](#) if you have any questions or would like to have a custom plan.**
+**Our Premium BrowserAPI plans are available here: https://.com//plans, please [contact us](#) if you have any questions or would like to have a custom plan.**

 The daily request counter is reset at 00:00 UTC every day.